A majority of businesses leave a lot of rewards on the table by not using the right credit card.

 3% Foreign Transaction Fees

-While this is a fantastic card for purchases within the US, the card does have 3% foreign transaction fees, so I don’t recommend using this card outside the US.
-If you’re looking for a similar card with no foreign transaction fees, consider the Ink Business Preferred℠ Credit Card.
+While the Chase Ink Unlimited is a fantastic card for purchases within the US, the card does have 3% foreign transaction fees, so I don’t recommend using this card outside the US.
+If you’re looking for a similar card with no foreign transaction fees, consider the Ink Business Preferred® Credit Card.

 Ink Unlimited 0% Intro APR

 The Ink Business Unlimited offers 0% intro APR on purchases for the first 12 months.
-You’ll want to try to pay that off within that time period, though, because after that the variable APR is 14.74% - 20.74%.
+You’ll want to try to pay that off within that time period, though, because after that the variable APR is 13.24% - 19.24%, based on your creditworthiness.

-While this isn’t something I personally value, I know that it’s something a lot of businesses do appreciate, especially while growing.
+While this isn’t something I personally value, I know that it’s something a lot of businesses do appreciate, especially in these tough times.

 The Secret To Maximizing The Ink Unlimited

-Up until now I’ve been pretty vague about the points earning on the Ink Business Unlimited Card.
+Up until now, I’ve been pretty vague about the points earning on the Ink Business Unlimited.
 As mentioned above, the card earns 1.5% cash back, which isn’t exceptional.
-But there is a trick to earning much bigger rewards with this card.
+Fortunately there is a trick to earning much bigger rewards with this card.

 Turning Cash Back Into Ultimate Rewards Points

 While the Ink Business Unlimited is a cash back card, in reality the card earns points.
 You earn 1.5x points per dollar spent, and then ordinarily each point can be redeemed for one cent cash back.
-That’s how they arrive at the valuation of 1.5% cash back with the card.
+That’s how Chase arrives at the valuation of the card offering 1.5% cash back.